 February 2016 – Failed Southern California gathering.

 After getting things going, I wanted to put together a meeting in Southern California.
-We would base it off a big even, which was JCCS (Japanese Classic Car show) in Southern California.
+We would base it off a big event, which was JCCS (Japanese Classic Car show) in Southern California.
 I counted the people that area and thought we could truly break the F31club meeting we held in 2006.
-But 2 of the main people I was hoping that would help bolster the meeting, both local stakeholders, backed out for other reasons.
+But 2 of the main people I was hoping that would help bolster the meeting, both local stakeholders, backed out.

 May/August/September/October 2017 -Trips to Japan